 Where to find the best Amsterdam bars and clubs…

 Leidseplein is one of the most well-known areas for a night out in Amsterdam.
-Unlike the Red Light District, which is more-or-less an area in which the bars cater solely to tourists, Leidseplein is more mixed.
+Unlike the Red Light District, which is more-or-less an area in which the bars (and strip clubs) cater solely to tourists, Leidseplein is more mixed.
 On any given day of the week there is something going on in the area and, although Friday and Saturday are undoubtedly the busiest and most buzzing nights, with clubs like Melkweg offering their ever-popular weekday events such as Cheeky Monday (home of the city’s best Drum and Bass parties) and Techno Tuesdays, Leidseplein is also a week-round location for great parties.

 Leidseplein really does have something for everyone and a variety of excellent Amsterdam bars and clubs in close proximity of one another.
 This famous square has everything from traditional brown cafes like Café De Spuyt or De Krul (offering the perfect place to get a relaxed beer or two) to a great selection of livelier bars like Chupitos (this well-loved bar has more than 150 different shots on offer!) and Amsterdamned (a popular spot throughout the week, with some pretty cheap drinks deals).
 In addition to a wide variety of bars, Leidseplein is also home to world-famous venues such as Paradiso and the aforementioned Melkweg.